Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

-A new revision (ICD-11) is planned by WHO in 2017 2018.
+The release of a new revision (ICD-11) is planned by WHO in 2017-2018.

 Processing and translation of changes © mkb-10.com

-Parotitis (ICD-10 code: B26.8)
+Mumps (ICD-10 code: B26.8)

-Modes of exposure in the treatment of mumps
+Treatment regimens for the treatment of mumps

 Rice.
 82. Projection of the parotid gland.

-The duration of the course of therapy is up to 12 procedures with a mandatory repeated treatment course, performed after 3-5 weeks.
+The duration of the course of therapy is up to 12 procedures with a mandatory repeated treatment course performed after 3-5 weeks.

-Other devices manufactured by PKP BINOM:
+Other devices produced by PKP BINOM:

 Price list